NurseQ/Programming-and-Scripting-Project/README.md

 This repository contains analysis of [Fisher's Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 It includes research of the dataset, analysis, documentation and code written in the [Python](https://www.python.org/) programming language.
 The full documentation of the project in the repository can be found in [PROJECT.md](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/PROJECT.md).
 This is a project for the course Programming and Scripting, in partial fulfillment of the requirements for Higher Diploma in Data Analytics.
 This course is offered by [GMIT](http://www.gmit.ie/) and taught by Dr. Ian McLoughlin.

 ## Fisher's Iris Flower Dataset
 [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) introduced the Iris flower dataset in 1936 and it is considered to be the best known database for pattern recognition [1].
 The data set consists of measurements from three species of the Iris flower.
-Fifty samples from each are measured, taking the length and width of the flowers' sepals and petals and Fisher used the measurements to distinguish each specie of Iris.
+Fifty samples from each specie are measured, taking the length and width of the flowers' sepals and petals.
+Fisher used these measurements to distinguish each specie of Iris using statistical method called linear discriminant analysis.

 ![Iris Flower](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/Images/iris%20flower%20pic.png)